-Amygdalin was first isolated in 1830 by 2 French chemists.
-Reviewed in [1,2] It was used as an anticancer agent in Russia as early as 1845, with positive results reported for the first patient treated.
-Reviewed in [3,4] Its first recorded use in the United States as a treatment for cancer occurred in the early 1920s.
+Amygdalin was first isolated in 1830 by two French chemists.
+Reviewed in [1,2] It was used as an anticancer agent in Russia as early as 1845, and positive results were reported for the first patient treated.
+Reviewed in [3,4] The first recorded use of amygdalin in the United States as a treatment for cancer occurred in the early 1920s.
 Reviewed in At that time, amygdalin was taken in pill form; however, the formulation was judged too toxic, and the work was abandoned.
 In the 1950s, a purportedly nontoxic intravenous form of amygdalin was patented as Laetrile.
 Reviewed in [1,6,7]

 Laetrile has been tested on cultured animal cells (cells grown in specialized containers in the laboratory), in whole animals, in xenograft models (tumor cells from one species transplanted onto another species), and in humans to determine whether it has specific anticancer properties (an ability to kill cancer cells more readily than normal cells).
 As noted previously (General Information), cyanide is believed to be the main cancer-killing ingredient in laetrile.[8,9] When amygdalin interacts with the enzyme beta-glucosidase or undergoes hydrolysis (breakdown in a reaction with water) in the absence of enzymes, hydrogen cyanide, benzaldehyde, and glucose (sugar) are produced.
 Reviewed in [1,7,8,10,11] Cyanide can also be produced from prunasin, which is a less-than-complete breakdown product of amygdalin.
 Reviewed in [1,8]